harmony-ac/harmony-code/packages/harmonyc/src/syntax.spec.md

 # Syntax

-Markdown code is imported to the Harmony test object model along the following rules.
+Markdown code is mapped to the Harmony test model along the following rules.

 ## Empty file